VET Program Approval and Maintenance Procedure

 • Senior Manager, Registrar Services

 G. Respond to Qualification Impact Statements.
-Relevant Deans / Executive Directors / Directors / Program Managers
+Relevant Deans / Executive Directors / Director, Property and Infrastructure / Program Managers

 1. Completed Impact Statements should be returned within 5 working days.